 Future, bred by Exotic Genetix, is a cross of whatever we are now legally obligated to call Gorilla Glue #4, and Starfighter f2.
 From a package of 12 seeds, 7 Points Oregon found nine females, retaining four very distinct cultivars with different growth characteristics, terpenes, aromas, tastes and potency.
 They discovered that Future #1 was the most potent of the four, and it went on to win second place in category of Most Potent Flower at the 2017 Oregon Dope Cup, with 32.5 percent THC.

 The main point here is: why the fuck would you want a plant that strong?
-That's like going to 180 proof from 150tweet this
+That's like going to 180 proof from 150

 The reaction to the 37 percent result for the 7 Points Oregon team ranged from surprised and curious, to skeptical and concerned.
 "We knew that this could be a contentious issue," they wrote in an email.
 "MRX is an ORELAP accredited lab, and our relationship with them has been nothing but professional and consistent.
 They were rightfully cautious when the results came in.
 Quality Control tests were run four more times to calibrate equipment and validate the number prior to reporting.
 They did their due diligence."